Metronome: Learn About This Makati Restaurant’s Take On French Cuisine

 With sublime, well-portioned dishes like the uni risotto and Iberico secreto, the tasting menu comes highly recommended.
 Says Cuenca, “We always recommend that our clientele go for the tasting menu.
 It’s representative of who we are.
 It’s not formal-course eating.
 It’s more of a gastronomic journey where the chef has designed a progression of food.
 When you finish, you won’t feel too heavy or still hungry.
 It’s still right in between.
 You come away from here with a light and happy feeling.”

-Aesthetically, Metronome qualifies as a fancier dining establishment than a French bistro-style dining.
-Interior designer, Noll Bernardo, saw to Calo’s vision, a dreamy vignette of whites, turquoise, and pops of teal.
+Aesthetically, Metronome qualifies as fancier dining rather than a French bistro-style establishment.
+Interior designer, Noel Bernardo, saw to Calo’s vision, a dreamy vignette of whites, turquoise, and pops of teal.
 Plush, almost-bottle green velvet booth seating adds French flair and the drama of the floor’s black and white tiling juxtaposed with grey marble keep the eye moving.

 “The whole feel when you eat is this,” relates Calo, as she motions around to her formulated palette.
 “It’s light and feminine; creative yet classic.
 It’s the same way I put together the flavours.
 It’s not heavy-handed.
 It comes with the discipline of having worked for Robuchon for a while.”

 As per the aforementioned partners’ “favourites,” these are the lapu-lapu (lapu-lapu steamed à la plancha, garlic confit, and coco-coriander cream), the foie gras tart (foie gras parfait, pâté brisée tartlet, tamarind, and roasted hazelnut), and the spaghettini (spaghettini, prawn beurre monté, and salmon roe), the latter, utterly memorable with a chilled white burgundy such as the Paul Pernot 2015, Puligny Montrachet.